gregbg218/gregbg218/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BlockCheck(Blockchain based anti counterfeiting system)
 - 🌱 I’m currently learning Android Development
 - 👯 I’m looking to collaborate on Java
-- 🤔 I’m looking for help with AWS
+- 🤔 I’m looking for help with Spring
 - 💬 Ask me about Anything
 - ⚡ Fun fact: Python is older than Java